 Abuse is a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or more rarely by others (e.g. via the internet).
-They may be abused by an adult or adults or another child or children.
+Children may be abused in a family or in an institutional or community setting by those known to them or more rarely by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults or by another child or children.
 Abuse may include:

 - bullying, including cyber bullying (by text message, on social networking sites, and so on) and prejudice-based bullying

-- · racist, disability and homophobic, biphobic or transphobic abuse
+- racist, disability and homophobic, biphobic or transphobic abuse

 - faith abuse

 - radicalisation and extremist behaviour

-- child sexual exploitation (see appendix 1 for statutory definition)
+- child sexual exploitation (CSE)

+- child criminal exploitation (CCE) including involvement in county lines

 - trafficking

 - fabricated or induced illnesses

 - sexting

 - substance misuse

 - mental health

 - gang activity and youth violence (issues that may be specific to a local area or population)

 - domestic violence, sexual exploitation, female genital mutilation and forced marriage

-- · gender-based violence/ sexual assaults
+- gender-based violence/ sexual assaults

-- so called 'honour-based violence'
+- honour-based abuse (HBA)